ftccats/ftccats.github.io/README.md

 Welcome to the Team 11138 Website#

 Hello, this is FTC Team 11138 and we are from Bellevue, Washington.
 We all have a passion for robotics.
 We believe that through robotics and "Gracious Professionalism", we are all able to learn and collaborate in a welcoming learning environment.
+We are team 11138 Robo Eclipse and we participate in the FIRST Tech Challenge.
 FIRST Tech Challenge is a great program which inspires kids to solve engineering challenges.
 We created this website http://ftccats.github.io to help rookie teams overcome the initial difficulties before they can enjoy the program.
 The site intends to explain the essentials of starting a team.